remix-run/remix/templates/azure-functions/README.md

 npm run dev
 ```

-This starts your app in development mode, rebuilding assets on file changes.
+This starts the [Static Web Apps emulator](https://github.com/Azure/static-web-apps-cli) and the Remix server in the background.

+A [VS Code Devcontainer definition](https://code.visualstudio.com/docs/remote/containers) has been included to setup a local development environment with all the dependencies and recommended VS Code extensions.

 ## Deploying